pragdave/data_division/README.md

           end
         end

-This code defines a record called `Planet` with 4 fields.
+This code defines a structure called `Planet` with 4 fields.
 Each field definition starts with the field type, followed by the field name (an atom).
 The rest depends to some extent on the type of the field, although all fields support default values.